 Focusing on Commissions Instead of Clients

-Hey Advisor, it's Marketer with Company ABC, and I hope all is well.
+Hey, it's Marketer with Company ABC, and I hope all is well.
 I was giving you a shout because I wanted to get a couple minutes of your time and take a look at the exclusive index annuity with you, as we are seeing returns come back between 10 and 14% as well as having the most attractive income rider on the market today.
 Give me a call when you get this.
 Thanks.
 Talk to you soon.

 How do you know if you found a good IMO?

 If the marketing organization representative is asking questions about your business, with the intention of helping you find the cracks that are holding you back from making progress, that's a good sign.
 If they're willing to tell you things that you may not want to hear about your business, but need to hear in order to make real progress, that's another indication that they're looking to actually help you grow your business.
-If they have a clearly defined process to identify the right fit advisors who would truly benefit from their programs, that is another great indicator you're on the right track.
+If they have a clearly defined process to identify the right fit financial professionals who would truly benefit from their programs, that is another great indicator you're on the right track.

-Understand that the relationship between an IMO and an advisor is a two-way street.
+Understand that the relationship between an IMO and a financial professional is a two-way street.
 You must also be a good fit for the marketing company.
 Any IMO that is willing to invest the time and energy to transform your business and help get you to the next level must be able to trust that you are serious about a long term relationship with them.
 If you're only willing to give them a small portion of your business, and spread your contracts around among many different IMOs, you can't expect any one of them to invest the time or energy necessary to make a lasting impact on your business.

-Imagine a prospect telling your firm, “I'll buy a cheap term insurance policy from you, but only if you put together a comprehensive retirement income plan for me so my other advisors can implement it.”
+Imagine a prospect telling your firm, “I'll buy a cheap term insurance policy from you, but only if you put together a comprehensive retirement income plan for me so my other financial professional can implement it.”
 How would you respond?
 Don’t expect a great IMO partner to act any differently to a silly request like that.